-1. Persons who, currently, are known to have a medical diagnosis of sepsis or suspicion of sepsis.
+1. Persons who, currently, are known to have a medical diagnosis of sepsis or suspicion of sepsis from their most recent healthcare facility stay or visit preceding HCT/P recovery that is not documented as resolved.

 AND

 Section IV.
 RECOMMENDATION, page 4: